 server.host parameter set to

 0.0.0.0.
-This means that Kibana can be accessed from the outside and will accept all the available IPs of the host.
+This means that Kibana can be accessed from the outside and accepts all the available IPs of the host.
 This value can be changed for a specific IP if needed.

-It is highly recommended to change Elasticsearch’s default passwords for the users found at the
+It is highly recommended to change Elasticsearch default passwords for the users’ found at the

-To uninstall all the components of the all in one installation, visit the uninstalling section.
+To uninstall all the components of the all-in-one installation, see the uninstalling section.